deephealthproject/winter-school/lab/04_uc13_based_examples/00_pipeline_preparation.md

 ## 2. Download and extract the data
 You need to download the data from [here](https://upvedues-my.sharepoint.com/:u:/g/personal/salcarpo_upv_edu_es/EUByteF4uH1HorGCvqlat0QBSmT3wE2COc85i4mf80VzbA?e=yi4Yok).
 It is a zip file (7.6 GB) which contains the signals prepared for this lab session.
 You need to download and extract it in the directory that was created before.
 You can extract the file with the following command.
 ```
-# Inside the lab directory
+# Inside the uc13_lab directory
 unzip -q clean_signals.zip
 ```